 You should have received your UHIP card in an email, the subject line of the email from Sunlife reads: Here’s your University Health Insurance Plan (UHIP) Coverage Card.
 If you did not receive your coverage card, please check your spam folder.

-Please note you must PRINT your coverage card for it to be accepted.
-If you are having issues accessing or printing your card please contact email@example.com.
+Please note, for most health care providers you must PRINT your coverage card for it to be accepted.
+If you are having issues accessing or printing your card please contact firstname.lastname@example.org.

 All students ending their studies this semester have the option to extend their coverage for 2 months past their termination date.
 If you would like to do so please contact email@example.com for further details.

 COVID testing for those who meet testing requirements (outlined here) will continue to be covered by Public Health, and any COVID related treatment expenses outside of testing are covered by UHIP.
 Students who need to visit an assessment centre for testing should take a paper copy of their UHIP card.